pymeasure/leco-protocol/components.md

 This would give users a broad freedom, while at the same time they can be guided in a small-step by small-step fashion to master bigger challenges and journeys.

+:::{admonition} TODO
-:::{note} There was a paragraph here on the that I (BB) integrated into the actor and driver texts, it did not seem current anymore.
+There was a paragraph here on the that I (BB) integrated into the actor and driver texts, it did not seem current anymore.
 Also, please review the text on Driver and Actor, which I tried to make more consistent.
 :::